evoytenkoapps/angular-best-practices/README.md

 We specify the data type for each property, constant, function argument, return value of a function, argument functions `rxjs` operator exception complex operators` combine` and so on.

-Try dont use optional setting operator `?`, like `private a?: number;`, because your code should be as strict as it is possible.
+Try don't use optional setting operator `?`, like `private a?: number;`, because your code should be as strict as it is possible.

 Don use type `any` ( possible use only when working with third-party libraries, if there is no possibility )